ifreund/waylock/README.md

 ## Usage

+See `waylock -h` for an overview of the command line options.

 Run the waylock executable to lock the session.
-All monitors will be blanked with a dark blue color.
-Typing causes the color to change to purple, to clear what you've typed press Esc.
+All monitors will be blanked with the `-init-color`.
+Typing causes the color to change to the `-input-color`, to clear what you've typed press `Esc` or `Ctrl-U`.

-To unlock the session, type your password and press Enter.
+To unlock the session, type your password and press `Enter`.
 If the password is correct, waylock will unlock the session and exit.
-Otherwise, the screen will turn red and you may try again.
+Otherwise, the color will change to the `-fail-color` and you may try again.

 ## Licensing